Adding SANsymphony Storage Class to Proxmox

 SSYusername string SANsymphony Username

-portals string iSCSI Front End Portals (single or comma-separated list)
+portals string Front End portal IP addresses used by the selected protocol (iSCSI or NVMe/TCP) (single or comma-separated list)

-targets string iSCSI Front End Targets (single or comma-separated list)
+targets string Front End target identifiers for the selected protocol: iSCSI IQNs, or a single NVMe/TCP NQN (single or comma-separated list)

 vdTemplateName string Name of the virtual disk template